melisplatform/melis-docker/README.md

 ```

 # Enjoy it
-Open your favorite browser and paste this url http://localhost:8080
+Open your favorite browser and paste this URL http://localhost:8080

 # Shutdown stack:
 ```bash